• Skip to primary navigation

 ingredients needed.

 • Flour – Use plain all purpose flour.
 I have not experimented with other flours such as coconut flour or gluten-free flour.
-If you are looking for other flour alternatives, then you might like this almond flour waffle recipe.

 • Eggs - You will need 3 large eggs.
 Cold eggs straight out of the refrigerator are easier to separate when compared to room temperature eggs.